begin-thread/elk-howto/threatintel.md

 cp template.env .env
 ```

-## Change the base URL for your MISP IP
+## MISP - Change the base URL for your MISP IP

 In the .env file